Port Mann Bridge/Highway 1

-Flatiron is part of the joint venture team designing and building the new Port Mann Bridge over the Fraser River in Vancouver, British Columbia.
-The new cable-stayed bridge will increase the crossing's capacity from five to ten lanes.
+Flatiron was part of the Kiewit/Flatiron General Partnership that designed and built the new Port Mann Bridge over the Fraser River in Vancouver, British Columbia.
+The new cable-stayed bridge increased the crossing's capacity from five to 10 lanes.

-Work also includes upgrading a total of 23 miles of Highway 1 on each side of the Fraser River.
-The new bridge will alleviate the nearly 14 hours of traffic congestion on the existing bridge and reduce travel times by up to 30 percent.
-The project is slated for completion in 2013.
+The North and South main span superstructure consists of steel field sections, pre-cast deck panels and stay cables.
+The North and South approaches are both span-by-span superstructures with pre-cast segment decks.
+Work also included upgrading a total of 23 miles of Highway 1 on each side of the Fraser River.
+The new bridge was constructed to help alleviate traffic congestion on the previous bridge and reduce travel times.

 Watch a time lapse video of project construction: